jwbuurlage/category-theory-programmers/doc/A1_exercises.md

     class (Functor sub, Functor sup) => sub :<: sup where inj :: sub a -> sup a
     ```
     you should read this as: `sub` can be used to construct a value for `sup`.
-In a way, the fixed point for `sub` is a subset of the fixed point for `sup`.
-For example, `sub` can be a term in the coproduct of `sup` if it is defined by a coproduct.
+In a way, the least fixed point for `sub` is a subset of the least fixed point for `sup`.
+For example, `sub` can be a term in `sup` if the latter is a coproduct.
     Implement:
     ```haskell
     instance Functor f => f :<: f where